This section provides an overview of how NFSv4.1 works with Kerberos in Qumulo Core.

 - Join Linux systems to your AD domain.

-- Log in to a Linux system and mount the Qumulo cluster by using one of the available mount options.
+- Connect to a Linux system and mount the Qumulo cluster by using one of the available mount options.

 Known Kerberos Limitations for Qumulo Core